Updated 4/12/21 at 9:30AM

 Can the vaccine cause COVID-19?

-Until the vaccine is widely available, everyone should continue to follow critical public health protocols including:
+Until the vaccine is widely available, everyone should continue to follow critical public health guidelines, including:

 - Avoid crowds